 Michelle Sherman, DVM

 Dr Michelle Sherman is excited to enter a new phase of her veterinary career at Roscoe Village Animal Hospital.
 She grew up in central Illinois and received her bachelor’s degree in Zoology from Eastern Illinois University and then her Doctor of Veterinary Medicine from the University of Illinois.
 After spending the last many years practicing in the suburbs, she is looking forward to returning to a practice in Chicago.
 Her experiences with her own pets and in practice have developed into an interest in veterinary behavior and senior care.
 She also has a special interest in veterinary acupuncture an rehabilitation, and is excited to continue her education in these areas.
 In her free time Dr Sherman enjoys exploring nature with her husband, their lab mix Ernie and their twin budding naturalists.
-Dr Sherman is a member of the American Veterinary Medical Association and the Humane Society Veterinary Medical Association.
+Dr Sherman is a member of the American Veterinary Medical Association, the American Animal Hospital Association, and the Humane Society Veterinary Medical Association.

 Juliet Turkel, DVM

 Dr Juliet Turkel is excited to join the Roscoe Village Animal Hospital team.
 She graduated from the University of Illinois at Chicago with a Bachelors of Arts degree in Anthropology.
 While trekking through the northern hillsides of Thailand, she realized that Veterinary Medicine was her true calling.
 She soon graduated from the University of Illinois Veterinary Medicine program with honors.
 She is proud to be a member of the AVMA and CVMA.
 Her clinical interests include internal medicine, neurology and orthopedics.
 When she is not taking care of patients, she is busy raising her three amazing kids and playing with her dog, Lyla and cat, Althea.
 When she has free time she enjoys writing, snowboarding, traveling and listening to live music.